 CONSERVATION FINANCE BOOT CAMP

-Held in partnership with The Conservation Finance Network.
+Hosted by the Nicholas School of the Environment in 2016 and 2017.
 Since 2007, the Conservation Finance Boot Camp has helped increase the ability of land and resource conservation professionals to apply innovative financing strategies to their work.
 Course sessions feature interactive presentations from national conservation finance experts along with supplementary exercises guided by knowledgeable core faculty.
 The emphasis of the course is on hands-on tools and lessons from relevant case studies.